Entity Resolution Software: What to Look For in an Enterprise Solution | MatchLogic

 What is entity resolution software?

 Entity resolution software identifies and links records across multiple data sources that refer to the same real-world entity, such as a person, organization, or product.
-It uses a combination of deterministic rules, probabilistic scoring, fuzzy matching algorithms, and machine learning to produce unified “golden records” from fragmented, inconsistent data.
-Unlike simple deduplication, entity resolution handles cross-source reconciliation where records have no shared unique identifier.
+It combines deterministic rules, probabilistic scoring, fuzzy matching, and AI to produce unified golden records from fragmented data.
+Unlike simple deduplication, it handles cross-source reconciliation where records share no unique identifier.

 How is entity resolution different from data matching?

-Data matching compares record sto determine whether they refer to the same thing, producing a similarity score.
-Entity resolution is the broader process that includes data preparation, blocking, matching, classification, clustering, and golden record creation.
-Data matching is one step within the entity resolution pipeline.
-An entity resolution platform uses matching as a component, then adds clustering logic, survivorship rules, and lineage tracking to produce a complete, auditable unified view.
+Data matching compares records to decide whether they refer to the same thing, producing a similarity score.
+Entity resolution is the broader process that adds data preparation, blocking, classification, clustering, and golden-record creation.
+Matching is one step inside the entity resolution pipeline.

 What does entity resolution software cost?

-Enterprise entity resolution platforms typically range from $50,000 to over $500,000 per year, depending on data volume, deployment model, and the breadth of included capabilities (data preparation, connectors, support).
-Some vendors use per-record pricing that escalates with volume; others offer fixed annual licenses.
-Open-source options like Splink and dedupe have no license cost but require internal engineering resources for implementation, tuning, and maintenance, which can exceed the cost of a commercial license for large-scale deployments.
+Enterprise platforms typically range from around $50,000 to over $500,000 per year, depending on data volume, deployment model, and included capabilities.
+Some vendors use per-record pricing that escalates with volume, while others offer fixed annual licenses.
+Open-source options have no license cost but require internal engineering for implementation and maintenance.

 Can entity resolution software work with unstructured data?

-Most enterprise ER platforms focus on structured and semi-structured data: name fields, addresses, dates, identifiers.
-Some newer platforms (Quantexa, for example) incorporate NLP models to extract entities from unstructured text and feed them into the resolution pipeline.
-If unstructured data processing is a requirement, evaluate whether the vendor’s NLP capabilities are production-grade or experimental, and whether they support your specific document types and languages.
+Most platforms focus on structured and semi-structured data such as names, addresses, dates, and identifiers.
+Some incorporate NLP to extract entities from unstructured text and feed them into the pipeline.
+If unstructured processing matters, confirm whether the NLP is production-grade and supports your document types and languages.

 How long does it take to implement entity resolution software?

-Implementation timelines range from 2 weeks for platforms with pre-configured matching models and built-in data connectors to 6 months or more for platforms that require extensive rule-writing, custom integration development, and model training.
-The primary variables are data complexity (number of sources, field inconsistency), the platform’s out-of-the-box capabilities, and the availability of internal data engineering resources.
+Timelines range from about 2 weeks for platforms with pre-configured models and built-in connectors to 6 months or more for those needing extensive rule-writing and custom integration.
+The main variables are data complexity, out-of-the-box capability, and the availability of internal data engineering resources.

 Why does on-premise deployment matter for entity resolution?

-Entity resolution processes the most sensitive data in your organization: names, addresses, dates of birth, Social Security numbers, financial account details.
-On-premise deployment ensures that this data never leaves your security perimeter.
-For organizations subject to HIPAA, GDPR data residency requirements, SOX internal controls, or government security classifications, on-premise ER is not a preference; it is a compliance requirement.
-Cloud-only ER platforms cannot serve these use cases without additional encryption, contractual, and architectural safeguards.
+Entity resolution processes the most sensitive data in an organization: names, addresses, dates of birth, and financial details.
+On-premise deployment keeps that data inside your security perimeter.
+For organizations under HIPAA, GDPR residency, SOX, or government security rules, on-premise is a compliance requirement rather than a preference.